-When you use this website, our web server collects technical information from your web browser, including:
+When you use this website, the Libraries' web server collects technical information from your web browser, including:

 - browser type

 - web address of the page from which you linked to our site

 Information that we automatically collect via this website is used internally for the following:

 - technical troubleshooting

 We do not collect any personally identifiable information, such as your: